ADA Requirements

 All polling locations in Massachusetts are required to be accessible.

-Please visit the Secretary of States’s webpage for more information : Voting for People with Disabilities.
+Please visit the Secretary of State’s Voters with Disabilities webpage for more information.

 Federal requirements are included in the ADA Checklist for Polling places